Step One: Create a Trip

 State Park Hidden Gems

-Wisconsin's state park system is so well-known, so well-publicized, and so widely admired that it may seem impossible that a few individual parks actually don't get the credit they deserve.
-Yet, with some hot spots attracting the most attention -- especially during the summer months -- there are definitely less-traveled places that offer great trails, views, camping and swimming.
+Wisconsin's state park system is so well-known, so well-publicized, and so widely admired it may seem impossible a few individual parks actually don't get the credit they deserve.
+Yet, with some hot spots attracting the most attention -- especially during the summer months -- there are definitely less-traveled places offering great trails, views, camping and swimming.
 Here are our recommendations.